oracle-livelabs/developer/modernize-peoplesoft-with-conversational-ai/Lab1/1-configure-oda.md

 1. Sign in to your ODA instance.
 Click on the hamburger icon on the left and navigate to Development > Store.

-2. (Do not do this step, since prior to the class, the instructor searched for "PeopleSoft Epro Requester Inquiry Bot" and clicked on the 3 dots icon in the lower left corner and selected Pull.)
+2. (**Do not do this step**, since prior to the class, the moderators searched for "PeopleSoft Epro Requester Inquiry Bot" and clicked on the 3 dots icon in the lower left corner and selected Pull.)

     ![get skill](images/pullskill.png " ")

-3. Navigate to Development > Skills and search from Epro.
-Click on the 3 dots icons and select Extend.
+3. Navigate to Development > Skills and search from Epro (this is what was 'pulled' in Step 2).
+Click on the 3 dots icons and select **Clone**.

 	 ![store](images/a.png " ")

- In the ensuing dialog name the skill **'ocw\_psft\_oda_YOURINITIALS'** and then click Extend to dismiss that dialog.
+ In the ensuing dialog name the skill **'ocw\_psft\_oda_YOURSTUDENTNUMBER'** and then click Extend to save the changes.